Gerrit Wolf

 Gerrit Wolf is an American industrial and organizational psychologist, academic, and author.
 He is a professor emeritus in the College of Business (COB) and emeritus Director of the Innovation Center at Stony Brook University (SBU) in New York State.

 Most known for his entrepreneurship research, Wolf focuses on wireless technology's impact on organizations and consumers and has published over 60 academic articles on conflict management, decision-making, and leadership.
 He held the Fulbright Alexander Hamilton Chair of Entrepreneurship in 1993, and served as the first Fulbright Chair of Wireless E-Commerce in 2001.
-Collaborating with his students, he has consulted for firms like Symbol Technologies and Ericsson.
+Collaborating with his students, he has consulted for firms including Symbol Technologies and Ericsson.

 Education

 Wolf served as the Anchor Editor of the Hope College newspaper and earned his B.S. in Psychology with a major at Hope College in Holland, Michigan, in 1963, followed by attending the University of Vienna in Austria for Summer School in 1961.
 Subsequently, he pursued his Ph.D. in Social Psychology at Cornell University in Ithaca, New York, completing his doctoral degree in 1967.
-During his early career, he also held summer roles, including salesman for Britannica, research assistant for a market research firm, and reporter for a Chicago newspaper.
+During his early career, he also held summer roles, including salesman for the Encyclopædia Britannica, research assistant for a market research firm, and reporter for a Chicago newspaper.